perrymant/learning-notes/blog-01-hello-world-deconstructed.md

     ...
 ```

-## How to run this from the command line?
+## Running the program

+So how do we run this program from the command line?
 The first step is to compile the program, which is done using the command `javac` followed by the name of the file we wish to compile.
-Upon successful compilation, we may run the program using the `java` command, followed by the name of the program we just compiled (no extension required this time).
+Upon successful compilation, we may run the program using the `java` command, followed by the name of the program we just compiled (no extension required this time):

 ```bash
 $ javac HelloWorld.java